Mr. Mario Bouchard reports

 About Radisson Mining Resources Inc.

-Radisson is a gold exploration company focused on its 100-per-cent-owned O'Brien project, located in the Bousquet-Cadillac mining camp along the world-renowned Larder-Lake-Cadillac Break in Abitibi, Que.
+Radisson is a well-financed gold exploration company focused on its 100-per-cent-owned O'Brien project, located in the Bousquet-Cadillac mining camp along the world-renowned Larder Lake-Cadillac break in Abitibi, Que.
 The Bousquet-Cadillac mining camp has produced over 21 million ounces of gold over the last 100 years.
-The project hosts the former O'Brien mine, considered to have been the Abitibi greenstone belt's highest-grade gold producer during its production (1,197,147 metric tonnes at 15.25 g/t Au for 587,121 ounces of gold from 1926 to 1957; 3D Geo-solution, July, 2019).
+The project hosts the former O'Brien mine, considered to have been the Abitibi greenstone belt's highest-grade gold producer during its production (1,197,147 metric tonnes at 15.25 grams per tonne Au for 587,121 ounces of gold from 1926 to 1957; Kenneth Williamson 3DGeo-Solution, July, 2019).